 In accordance with applicable accounting guidance, Occidental accrues reserves for outstanding lawsuits, claims and proceedings when it is probable that a liability has been incurred and the liability can be reasonably estimated.
 In Note 8, Occidental has disclosed its reserve balances for environmental remediation matters that satisfy this criteria.
-Reserve balances for matters, other than environmental remediation, that satisfy this criteria as of December 31, 2016 and December 31, 2015 were not material to Occidental's consolidated balance sheets.
+Reserve balances for matters, other than environmental remediation matters that satisfy this criteria as of December 31, 2017 and December 31, 2016, were not material to Occidental's consolidated balance sheet.